 Rex Heuermann Formally Sentenced To Life Without Parole For Eight Gilgo Beach Murders

-Bodies of several women were first found along Ocean Parkway near Gilgo Beach in December 2010, prompting a lengthy Suffolk County investigation.
-Investigators named Heuermann a suspect in March 2022 after matching a green Chevrolet Avalanche to him, cross-referencing burner phone records and linking DNA from a hair on burlap to a pizza crust he discarded; he was arrested on July 13, 2023.
-Heuermann, now 62, pleaded guilty on April 8, 2026, to seven counts of murder and admitted an eighth killing under a plea agreement that included cooperation with the FBI Behavioral Analysis Unit.[3]
+Bodies began turning up along Ocean Parkway near Gilgo Beach in December 2010, prompting a years-long Suffolk County police investigation.
+Investigators named Heuermann a suspect in March 2022 after matching a green Chevrolet Avalanche to a witness account and cross-referencing burner phone records.
+They linked DNA from a hair on burlap to a pizza crust he discarded and arrested him on July 13, 2023.
+He pleaded guilty on April 8, 2026, to seven counts of murder and admitted an eighth killing under a plea deal that included cooperation with the FBI Behavioral Analysis Unit.[1]

 📊 Relevant Data

-Authorities recovered remains of at least 11 individuals along Ocean Parkway near Gilgo Beach and surrounding Long Island areas during the 2010-2011 searches, of which Heuermann has been linked to eight murders.
+Authorities recovered remains of at least 11 individuals along Ocean Parkway near Gilgo Beach and surrounding Long Island areas in 2010-2011 searches, with Rex Heuermann linked to eight of the murders while four other sets of remains in the area have not been connected to him.

 Gilgo Beach serial killings — Britannica